Polypants/threejs_tutorial/README.md

 ## Rotations and Creating a Plane

-I'd like to set up shadows but we first need something for the sphere to cast a shadow onto.
+Before we can setup shadows, we first need something for the sphere to cast a shadow onto.
 So let’s make a plane under the sphere.

 For now we'll use a `meshLambertMaterial`, but feel free to use a `meshPhongMaterial` and a shininess level to see what it looks like.
 We'll be using yet another material later though.

 The only new thing we're doing here is setting a `rotation` property.

-Three.js uses radians (not degrees) to calculate angles.
+> 💡 Three.js uses radians (not degrees) to calculate angles.
 Radians are based on the mathematical constant Pi.

-A rotation value of `Math.PI` is equal to 180 degrees.
+> A rotation value of `Math.PI` is equal to 180 degrees.
 So the below rotation value rotates the plane by -90 degrees.

 Add the following code under the sphere code.